voedger/voedger-docs/concepts/clusters-and-federations.md

 All necessary software are installed and configured automatically by **ctool** utility.

-Although a cluster can consist of a single **Node**, for enhanced durability and high availability, it's advisable to maintain at least three nodes in a cluster.
+Although a cluster can consist of just a single **Node**, for enhanced durability and high availability, it's advisable to maintain at least three nodes in a cluster.

 Cluster architecture: